amirdeljouyi/Genetic-Algorithm-on-K-Means-Clustering/readme.md

 - ```result.csv``` is data with labeled to each cluster

 ## Analysis
-- the accuracy of GA on K-means : 88%
+- the accuracy of GA on K-means: 88%
-- the accuracy of k-means++ : 83%
+- the accuracy of k-means++: 83%

 ## Reference
 - [Genetic-Kmeans-Algorithm-GKA-](https://github.com/charlie60507/Genetic-Kmeans-Algorithm-GKA-)